sonydevworld/spresense/sdk/configs/examples/decimator/README.txt

-This configuration contains required options to decimator example.
+This configuration contains required options to use decimator example.

+[Source path]
+examples/decimator